Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 3. **How to rebase my PR?**

-   We recommend to create a PR in separate branch different from `master`, especially if you plan to submit several changes and do not want to wait until the fist one is resolved (we can work on them in parallel).
+   We recommend creating a PR in separate branch other than `master`, especially if you plan submitting several changes and do not want to wait until the fist one is resolved (we can work on them in parallel).
 Update your master with upstream (assuming you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))

    ```bash
    git fetch --all --prune